Start of Calico Tanks Trail

 Calico Tanks Trail Head Sign

-We arrived in the late morning to tackle the Calico Tanks trail.
-The Sandstone Quarry parking lot had plenty of stops and boasts restrooms along with trail information for both Calico Tanks and Turtlehead Peak.
+We arrived in the late morning on a weekday to tackle the Calico Tanks trail.
+The Sandstone Quarry parking lot had plenty of spots and boasts restrooms along with trail information for both Calico Tanks and Turtlehead Peak.

 Sandstone Quarry Parking Lot Sign